CSE237SP2022/project-hofstra_shangold_wang/README.md

 Includes the script that runs the game.

 ### play-game Branch
-Includes tha main class that calls other classes and methods to run the game.
+Includes the main class that calls other classes and methods to run the game.

 ### player Branch
 Creates the player object, with deck, name, and points instance variables.